smerth/macos-setup/README.md

 I like [Anonymous Pro Font](https://www.marksimonson.com/fonts/view/anonymous-pro) for VSCode and Terminal.
 But I want the version with lots if icons so download from [Nerd Fonts](https://www.nerdfonts.com/font-downloads)

 Double click to open the archive and click on a font to open FontBook.
 Install the font then drag the remaining variants of the font to FontBook to install them.

-## Install Developer Tools

-Installing XCode is a painfully long wait and not necessary if all you need are the developer tools.
-To initiate installation of just the tools without installing XCode just type `git + return` into terminal.
-Since git is not installed you will be prompted to install developer tools (since git comes with that package.)

 ## Install Homebrew